Paracetamol Reneval, tablets 500 mg 10 pcs

 Immune system disorders

-very rare: Acute generalized exanthematous pustulosis, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell’s syndrome), anaphylaxis.
+very rare: acute generalized exanthematous pustulosis, Stevens-Johnson syndrome, toxic epidermal necrolysis (Lyell’s syndrome), anaphylaxis.

 Mental disorders